jupyterlab/jupyterlab-desktop/user-guide.md

 2. Find directory called `lab` in one of these paths.
 3. If there is a `user-settings` directory in `lab`, you can copy the `lab` directory over to the configuration path `{jlab-desktop-user-data-dir}` of JupyterLab Desktop to keep your old JupyterLab settings.

 **Warning**: If you copy over settings from an older major version of JupyterLab (e.g. 2.x) those might cause an error on startup.
+Similarly, if you copy settings from a newer (major or minor) version you may see errors.

 # Uninstalling JupyterLab Desktop